Why We Love Botswana…

 Children

-Children, under the age of 18 year, who are travelling into or through Botswana must provide a certified copy of their full unabridged birth certificate as well as a valid passport (an abridged (short) birth certificate won’t be accepted).
+Children, under the age of 18 years, who are travelling into or through Botswana must provide a certified copy of their full unabridged birth certificate (stamped no more than 3 months ago) as well as a valid passport (an abridged (short) birth certificate won’t be accepted).
+The main details of the birth certificate should be in English, the certificate can be multilingual as long as English is one of the languages.
+If the original is in another language, it should be officially translated and certified.

 Covid-19 Rules